 Psychology is such a broad subject and there are so many avenues you can pursue.
 Once I had narrowed my interest to developmental psychology I chose modules to reflect this, including autism.
 I gained a solid knowledge base which ultimately led me to my current job, which I was offered at the end of my final year.

-Laura Harvey graduated in 2015 from the BSc (Hons) Psychology in 2015 at our Inverness College UHI campus and now leads a team of support workers as an autism practitioner for Scottish Autism.
+Laura Harvey graduated in 2015 from the BSc (Hons) Psychology at our Inverness College UHI campus and now leads a team of support workers as an autism practitioner for Scottish Autism.

 Online learning gave me control of when and how I studied, and allowed me to comfortably fit a job around my learning as well.
 The fantastic thing about a psychology degree is you can take it almost anywhere – business, marketing, the arts, further academia – the options are limitless.